18521212/Thai-VietJet-Air-Promotion/VZ-NodeJs-ThaiVietjet-Promotion/README.md

 2. Initialize database and Sequelize
 - In xampp control, after run MySQL successfully, click Admin button at MySQL module
-- Create new database, set name is 'thaivietjet promotion'.
+- Create new database, set name is `thaivietjet promotion`.
 If you set a different name, you must edit the configuration in the `config.json` and `connectDB.js` files.
 - Open the terminal in the IDE, and then run this command to create all tables in the database (for more detail: https://sequelize.org/docs/v7/cli/).
  ```sh
    npx sequelize-cli db:migrate
    ```
+> [!NOTE]
+> Only run this command after Sequelize has been successfully installed

 ## Running the application
 1. Clone the repository: